ChoKssa/ChoKssa/README.md

 <br>

 ## About me:
-- 📌 Lives in Paris
+- 📌 Live in Paris
 - 🏫 Study at EPITECH Paris
 - 🔎 In search of learning !